Splitting Symplectic Monodromy: The double bubble and multi-bubbles

 The space of stability conditions on $\scrC_Y = \scrC$ was shown to be connected in \cite{Hara-Wemyss}, so the `distinguished' component is preserved by all autoequivalences.
 They also proved that the `Fourier-Mukai' equivalences (namely those induced from equivalences of $D(Y)$ commuting with $Rf_*$) define a group $\Auteq^{FM}(\scrC) \simeq PBr_3$.
 Unfortunately, the symplectic counterpart of commuting with $Rf_*$ is not immediate.
 We circumvent this by using the classification of all hearts of bounded $t$-structures on $\scrC$.

+We briefly recall some results on the Deligne groupoid that appears in this setting \cite{Donovan-Wemyss, Hara-Wemyss}: this is a way of labelling a collection of `mutation' equivalences between a finite set of derived categories associated to $R$ by paths in a certain fundamental groupoid, with loops defining autoequivalences.

+There is an explicit crepant resolution of $\mathrm{Spec}(R)$ associated to each ordering of the linear factors $\{\ell_1,\ell_2,\ell_3 \} = \{x,y,(x+y)\}$ occurring in its defining equation, given by blowing up the ideals $(u,\ell_i)$ sequentially.
+The different resolutions arising from different orderings may be isomorphic, but are not canonically isomorphic.
+Thus, we obtain six different crepant resolutions.

-We briefly recall some results on the Deligne groupoid that appears in this setting.
-One can place the six different crepant resolutions of the singularity of $\mathrm{Spec}(R)$ in the chambers of a hyperplane arrangement, where they are related by \emph{mutation functors} $\Phi_1$ and $\Phi_2$ corresponding to mutation between the NCCRs of $R$ at vertex $1$, and vertex $2$ respectively.
-These form a representation of the Deligne groupoid, as follows:
+One can place these six resolutions in the chambers of a hyperplane arrangement.
+General theory \cite[Lemma 3.3]{Smith-Wemyss} identifies these crepant resolutions with `non-commutative crepant resolutions' (NCCRs), which are endomorphism algebras\footnote{An explicit algebraic computation for one of the NCCRs, realising it as a quiver with relations \cite[Lemma 3.5]{Smith-Wemyss}, pins down its $A_{\infty}$-structure, which plays a key role in comparing it to the symplectic geometric models.} of certain maximal Cohen-Macaulay modules over $R$.
+From this viewpoint, there are six NCCRs associated to the six geometric crepant resolutions, which are related by \emph{mutation functors} $\Phi_1$ and $\Phi_2$, corresponding to mutation between the NCCRs of $R$ at vertex $1$, and vertex $2$ respectively.
+See \cite[Section 6a]{Smith-Wemyss} for further explanation.
+These mutation functors form a representation of the Deligne groupoid associated to the given hyperplane arrangement, as follows: